elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 ---
-description: The demarcation between what users can and cannot do in Welkin, the security-focused Kubernetes distribution.
+description: The demarcation between what users can and cannot do in Welkin, the Kubernetes platform for software critical to our society
 search:
   boost: 2
 tags: